DavidVeloso/Hapi-Api-Boilerplate/README.md

 ## Hapi.js boilerplate
 REST API Boilerplate using Hapi.js v17.

 ## Description
 This boilerplate app serves as a starting point for developers who were looking for a platform for their REST API.

 The boilerplate contains basic user management using JWT authentication with login, logout, password reset and profile view.
+'Forgot password' and 'Email change' implementations send an email with an activation link with a unique token to complete the action.

-Forgot password and e-mail change implementation use 'nodemailer' (sends an email with a action link with a unique token).
+This boilerplate also provides a Queue system using [Bull](https://github.com/OptimalBits/bull) to manage background jobs, an email service using [Nodemailer](https://nodemailer.com) and a [Redis](https://redis.io/) instance to cache data and store queue jobs.

 For send emails using nodemailer in the development environment, we recommend [Mailtrap.io](https://mailtrap.io) that provides a full SMTP configuration.
 You can also use [nodemailer gmail](https://nodemailer.com/usage/using-gmail/) to send emails using your Gmail account.